Norway Travel Tips

 epass24 registration for paying road toll in norway

-Before traveling to Norway in your own car, you need to register for paying road tolls at Epass24.
+Before traveling to Norway in your own car, you need to register to pay road tolls at Epass24.

 Ferries in Norway